retaildevcrews/capi-in-codespaces/docs/1-kind-cluster.md

 # Provision a kind cluster using CAPI and the CAPD provider

-## kind
+## Initial management cluster setup using kind

 Cluster API requires an existing Kubernetes cluster accessible via kubectl.
-During the installation process the Kubernetes cluster will be transformed into a management cluster by installing the Cluster API provider components, so it is recommended to keep it separated from any application workload.
+During the creation of the Codespace, the Kind Kubernetes cluster is transformed into a Cluster API management cluster by installing the Cluster API provider components.
+In general, it is recommended to keep the Cluster API management cluster separate from the workload clusters it manages.

 A workload cluster configuraton with 1 control plane and 1 worker machine is generated as part of the Codespaces setup.
 It creates a YAML file named `capi-quickstart.yaml` with a predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc.